pdxparrot/assets/SETUP.md

         * Set the Text to "Quit"
     * Set the Main Menu Initial Selection to the Settings Button
 * Attach the PauseMenu prefab to the GameUIManager Prefab

+# Player

+## PlayerBehavior

+* Create a new PlayerBehaviorData script that overrides one of the Game PlayerBehaviorData
+* Create a new PlayerBehavior script that overrides one of the Game PlayerBehavior
+  * Implement the required interface

+## PlayerInput

+* Create a new PlayerInputData script that overrides the Game PlayerInputData
+* Create a new PlayerInput script that overrides one of the Game PlayerInput
+  * Implement the required interface

+## Player

+* Create a new PlayerData script that overrides the Game PlayerData
+* Create a new Player script that overrides one of the Game Players
+  * Implement the required interface

+## PlayerControls

+* **TODO:** This is outdated now
+* Create Data/Input/PlayerControls.inputactions
+  * Generate C# Class
+    * File: Assets/Scripts/{project}/Input/PlayerControls.cs
+      * Need to create containing directory first
+    * Class Name: PlayerControls
+    * Namespace: pdxpartyparrot.{project}.Input
+  * Add Action Maps as necessary
+* Have the project PlayerInput implement the action interface
+  * TODO: this is probably broken now that we're using the InputSystem PlayerInput
+* The PlayerInput should set the actions callback handler to itself
+  * TODO: also probably broken

+## Player Prefab

+* Create an empty Prefab and add the Player component to it
+  * This will require a collider to be added first
+  * Layer: Player
+  * Setup networking if using it
+    * Check the Local Player Authority box in the Network Identity
+    * Attach the empty animator controller to the Animator
+      * This will stop potential animator error spam
+    * Attach the Animator to the Network Animator
+  * Attach the NetworkPlayer to the Network Player on the Player component
+* Add a new empty GameObject under the Player prefab (Model)
+  * Attach this to the Model on the Player component
+  * The actual model for the player should go under this container
+* Add a new empty GameObject under the Player prefab (Behavior) and add the PlayerBehavior component to it
+  * Attach the Player Behavior to the Actor Components of the Player component
+* Add a new empty GameObject under the Player prefab (Movement) and add one of the PlayerMovement components to it
+  * Attach the Player Movement to the Actor Components of the Player component
+    * Attach the Rigidbody on the Player to the Movement Rigidbody
+  * **TODO:** Animator on the Player Behavior ???
+* Add a new empty GameObject under the Player Prefab (Input) and add the project PlayerInput component to it
+  * Attach the Player Input to the Player component
+  * Attach the DefaultInputActions asset to the Unity PlayerInput
+    * Default Map should be set to Player
+    * Change Behavior to Invoke Unity Events
+    * Hook up any events as necessary
+  * Attach the Player to the Owner on the PlayerInput component
+  * Create a PlayerInputData in Data/Data and attach it to the PlayerInput component

+## Player / Game Viewer

+* Create a new Player/GameViewer script that overrides one of the Core Game Viewers and implements the IPlayerViewer interface
+* Create an empty Prefab and add the project Viewer script to it
+  * Layer: Viewer
+  * Configure any additional settings as required
+  * Add a camera under the prefab (Camera)
+    * Clear Flags: Solid Color (or Skybox for a skybox)
+    * Background: Opaque Black (or Default for a skybox)
+    * Remove the Audio Listener
+    * Add CinemachineBrain to Camera
+    * Add a Post Process Layer component to the Camera object
+      * Set the Layer to PostProcessing
+      * Make sure Directly to Camera Target is unchecked
+  * Attach the Camera to the Viewer component
+  * Add another camera under the prefab (UI Camera)
+    * Clear Flags: Solid Color
+    * Background: Opaque Black
+    * Remove the AudioListener
+    * Add the UICameraAspectRatio component to the UI Camera
+  * Attach the UI Camera to the Viewer component
+  * Add an empty GameObject under the prefab (PostProcessingVolume) and add a Post Process Volume to it
+  * Attach the Post Process Volume to the Viewer component
+  * Create the Post Process Layer (one per-viewer, Viewer{N}_PostProcess)
+  * **TODO:** wtf is this stuff:
+    * Create a new layer for each potential viewer
+    * **TODO:** Need to make sure we put each viewer on its own layer

+## PlayerManager

+* Create a new PlayerManager script that overrides the Game PlayerManager
+  * Implement the required interface
+* Add a connection to the project PlayerManager in the project LoadingManager
+  * Create the PlayerManager prefab in the overloaded CreateManagers() in the project LoadingManager
+* Create an empty Prefab and add the PlayerManager component to it
+* Attach the Player prefab to the Player Prefab on the PlayerManager
+* Create a PlayerData in Data/Data and attach it to the PlayerManager component
+* Create a PlayerBehaviorData in Data/Data and attach it to the PlayerManager component
+  * Set the Actor Layer to Player
+* Attach the manager to the LoadingManager prefab

 # Game States